Introduction

 Demos

-Because of the infinite nature of unbounded data and the fact stream processing systems are built to handle large volumes of data, when it comes to processing the data, some compromises need to be made in terms of the complexity of processing that is supported.
-If this wasn’t the case, the large data volumes that stream processing tools can process compared to batch processing would be compromised.
+Due to the infinite nature of unbounded data and the fact that stream processing systems are designed to handle large volumes of data, certain compromises must be made in terms of the complexity of processing that is supported.
+If this weren’t the case, the large data volumes that stream processing tools can process compared to batch processing would be compromised.

 The following demos provide scenarios and workspaces for the most common stream processing workflows supported on the FME Platform.